Woman performing basic bookkeeping entries

 In this chat, I'll try to keep this really practical.
 I'm going to cover the routine, basic bookkeeping entries and provide accounting journal entry examples you run across everyday while doing your books.

-Soooooo ... do you have your nice hot cup of tea all poured?
+Soooooo ... do you have your water jug filled and ready beside you?
 Are you ready?
 Are you comfortable? ...
 Then let's get started.

 Advertisements